logo

 The wasp would grab another insect, inject its eggs into the body, and then release the host alive.
 Vilhelmsen explained that the larvae would develop as parasites inside the host, ultimately consuming it from within.
 He added that the host was likely a flying insect similar in size to Sirenobethylus charybdis itself.

-Nowadays, living parasitoid wasp species exhibit similar (but not the exact same) behaviour as described, where for instance, cuckoo wasps lay their eggs in the nest of another wasp species and once hatched, the larvae feast on their new hosts’ young.
+Nowadays, living parasitoid wasp species exhibit similar (but not identical) behavior as described, where, for instance, cuckoo wasps lay their eggs in the nest of another wasp species, and once hatched, the larvae feast on their new hosts’ young.

 Amber Preservation